 How to avoid foreign transaction fees: The best way to avoid foreign transaction fees is to use a credit card that doesn’t charge one.
 There are numerous excellent no-foreign-transaction-fee credit cards out there no matter your credit history or your rewards goals.
 In fact, a few issuers, including Discover and Capital One, boast that none of their cards charge these fees.

-What is a balance transfer fee?
-Banks charge balance transfer fees when you transfer a balance from one credit card to a different card, usually to secure a lower interest rate.
+A balance transfer fee is what you pay, usually 3%-5% of the transfer amount, when you transfer a balance from one credit card to a different card, usually to secure a lower interest rate.
 It’s easy to overlook this fee when you’re shopping for an intro 0% APR balance transfer card and are focused on the zero interest period you’ll use to pay off your debt, but it could be significant, so don’t ignore it.

 What credit cards charge balance transfer fees?
 Virtually every card that allows balance transfers also charges balance transfer fees.
 There are a few exceptions, including the CardNamediscontinued, but they’re rare and most likely among cards issued by smaller banks and credit unions.